NCSU-SE-Spring2025-Group6/FlashCards_Spr25-G6/README.md

 ```

 ## Create Deck from Lecture Materials (Plain Text) Using LLM
 In this version, we implemented a feature designed to simplify student life and enhance their exam preparation like never before.
 With this feature, users can simply upload lecture materials, and the Gemini model will automatically generate decks containing the most important questions and answers from the content.
-A demo of this functionality is showcased in the presentation
+A demo of this functionality is showcased below.

 ## New Showcase